+GSL Holdings intends to distribute a portion of its cash flow to its shareholders, while retaining cash flow for reinvestment in its business.
 Retained cash flow may be used to fund vessel or fleet acquisitions, make debt repayments and for other purposes, as determined by GSL Holdings' management and board of directors.
 GSL Holdings' dividend policy reflects its judgment that by reinvesting cash flow in its business, it will be able to provide value to its shareholders by enhancing its long-term dividend paying capacity.
 GSL Holdings' objectives are to increase distributable cash flow per share through acquisitions of additional vessels beyond its initial and contracted fleet of 17 vessels.
+A portion of dividends to be paid is expected to be a return of capital.
 GSL Holdings cannot assure you that it will be successful in achieving these objectives.